UDP load balancing

 timeout client Jump to heading

+Sets the maximum inactivity time on the client side.
 The default is 10 seconds, but the ideal setting depends on your traffic and application.
-For example, if you have a large amount of traffic and a large number of client IP addresses and ports, you could lower the value in order to avoid tracking a high number of connections unnecessarily.
+For example, if you have a large amount of traffic and a large number of client IP addresses and ports, you can lower the value in order to avoid tracking a high number of connections unnecessarily.

 text